HD111995/jonasermert/README.md

 📡 Once finished I'd like to find a job as Web, Java or Fullstack Developer

 🔭 I’m currently working on a Java Spring Thymeleaf Web App

+👯 I’m looking to collaborate on Java Intermediate Projects

 ⚙️ I use daily: .java, .psd, .html